caroso1222/carlos-roso-gatsby/content/blog/this-is-what-i-did-to-ace-the-toptal-interview/index.md

 draft: false
 ---

 A few years ago, I wrote an article on [how I got into the most exclusive remote work platforms](/how-i-got-into-the-most-exclusive-remote-working-platforms) and it got a fair amount of attention.
-Since then, I've answered the same question all over years: *"How can I get into Toptal?"*.
+Since then, I've answered the same question all over the years: *"How can I get into Toptal?"*.
 I'll try my best to give you some tips on what to expect and how to prepare.

 <div class="divider"></div>

 > *I do not work for the company nor I'm being paid to write about this.
-There are some links which will get me a comission for referral, though.
+There are some links that will get me a commission for referral, though.
 I will explicitly tell you which ones are referral links.*

 <div class="divider"></div>